carolinaemanuele/Leet_Code/README.md

-# Leet_Code
+# Leet Code

-Repository to store Leet Code issue resolutions.
+This repository was made to store Leet Code troubleshooting.
+Some of them have step-by-step explanations.